-- Entries in the Best Of categories can, but need not be, entered in ONE additional non-craft category (categories 1-23), and/or any number of craft categories (categories 30-38). - Broadcast and online programming are eligible for submission - Entries must be devoted entirely to a single story, subject or theme. - Maximum number of excerpts: Submissions requiring editing may contain up to 5 as-aired excerpts of continuous programming.
+- Entries in the Best Of categories can, but need not be, entered in ONE additional non-craft category (categories 1-27 and 32-34), and/or any number of craft categories (categories 38-46). - Entries must be devoted entirely to a single story, subject or theme. - Maximum number of excerpts: Submissions requiring editing may contain up to 7 as-aired excerpts of continuous programming.
 Each excerpt must be a straight run without internal editing of program content.
-Dip to black between excerpts of non-continuous programming. - Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 8 for essay instructions). - Submission Video: Upload submission video to Yangaroo via the online submission process at www.newsdocemmys.tv.
-Important: Be sure to follow the video specifications on page 9 of the rulebook when preparing your video.
-All commercials must be removed from submission video.
+Likewise a submission composed of a series of individual reports on a single topic may contain up to seven segments or excerpts.
+Dip to black between excerpts of noncontinuous programming. - Each entry must include an essay of up to 750 words explaining why it is Emmy{}-worthy (see page 10 for essay instructions). - Submission Video: Upload your submission video to the Media page of the submission site at www.newsdocemmys.tv.
+Important: Be sure to follow the video specifications on page 11 of the rulebook when preparing your video.
+All commercials must be removed from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/digital programming are eligible for submission.

-24. Best Story in a Regularly Scheduled Newscast
+28. Best Story in a Newscast